 The pub’s owner, John Egan, set about rebuilding the pub and it was able to re-open its doors for business in 1922.
 Just in time for the civil war… although it shut its doors – the building remained unharmed.

-Kehoe’s Bar boasts a rich literary history.
-First licensed in 1803, it stands in all its glory, a Victorian shrine with the interior decked out as it was after its 19th century renovation.
+The pub boasts a rich literary history.
+First licensed in 1803, it stands in all its glory as a Victorian shrine, its interior decked out as it was after its 19th century renovation.

 Kehoe’s was regularly visited by literary giants Kavanagh, Behan and Myles na gCopaleen.
 According to legend, John Kehoe was rarely pleased to see the three arrive as their high spirited showmanship clashed with this once strict and conservative pub.